REQUEST A FREE QUOTE

 Establishing a Regular Cleaning Routine

-1. A consistent cleaning routine is key to maintaining the beauty and durability of your engineered wood floors.
+1. A consistent cleaning routine is key to maintaining the beauty and durability of your engineered hardwood floors.
 Here’s a step-by-step guide to establishing an effective cleaning routine:

 2. Trap dirt and debris: Place mats at all entrances, both inside and outside, to trap dirt and prevent it from being tracked onto your floors.
 Regularly vacuum or sweep the floors to remove daily dirt and debris buildup.